 All IMAP/POP3 hosting plans include the cPanel control panel.
 You can use the control panel to create and manage email addresses:

 If the DNS for your domain is managed by us then you can also use the Zone Editor to manage DNS records.

 You need two things to host email for your domain:

 If you bought both the domain name and hosting package from us then everything is configured correctly out of the box.
 However, if you bought the domain name elsewhere then you need to make some DNS changes to make sure that your emails are delivered to the new mail server.
 You can either change the domain’s name servers or change the MX (Mail Exchange) records for your domain.

 If you change your domain’s name servers then all the DNS for your domain is managed via the cPanel control panel.
 The name servers for all our IMAP/POP3 email hosting plans are ns5.catalyst2.net and ns6.catalyst2.net.

 You can change your domain’s name servers via your domain registrar (that is, the company you bought the domain from).
 However, you need to be a little bit careful.
-As the old DNS zone becomes redundant you need to make sure that all relevant DNS records exist in the new DNS zone.
-For instance, if you have a website then you need to make sure that the main A record points to the server that is hosting your website.
+The old DNS zone becomes redundant, so you need to make sure that all relevant DNS records exist in the new DNS zone.
+For instance, if you also have a website then you need to make sure that the main A record points to the server that is hosting your website.
 Please contact us if you are not sure about changing your domain’s name servers.